 Already, the performance of Greek banks in the field of electronic banking to date is anything but negligible, a fact that was confirmed by data presented recently at the Digital Banking Money Conference organized by Ethos Media.

-An example is the National Bank, which sees the users of i-banking Internet and Phone Banking services growing at an annual rate of 20%, having already reached 600,000 registered users.
-Furthermore, 35,000 smartphone owners have "downloaded" the i-bank Mobile Banking application, while a total of approximately 45 million transactions worth 19 billion euros have been made through digital channels.
+An example is the National Bank, which sees users of i-banking Internet and Phone Banking services growing at an annual rate of 20%, having already reached 600,000 registered users.
+In addition, 35,000 smartphone owners have "downloaded" the i-bank Mobile Banking application, while a total of approximately 45 million transactions worth 19 billion euros have been made through digital channels.

 EMPHASIS ON CONTACTS

 The pioneer in electronic banking for the Greek market is Eurobank, which, in cooperation with Mastercard, has launched cards, through which contactless transactions are possible.
 In fact, the Bank is preparing to start issuing corresponding credit cards in September, in cooperation with Visa, while in May it launched the first mini Mastercard credit cards for contactless transactions that are placed on the back of a mobile phone.